-Once the meat is cooked, do not drain any grease that cooks out.
-This will give the stew a little extra flavor and serves as the magic elixir for this Irish Beef Stew, so leave the drippings!
+Once the meat is cooked, do not drain any grease that cooks out; this will give the stew a little extra flavor and serves as the magic elixir for this Irish Beef Stew.

-Once the meat is cooked, add in thirty two ounces of beef broth.
+Once the meat is cooked, add in 32 ounces of beef broth or beef bone broth.

 The beef broth gives this Irish Beef Stew such a wonderful, hearty flavor!